larimas/larimas/README.md

 </p>

 Hello there Lari in the area! 👋

-I'm a detail-oriented programming student seeking an internship to gain practical experience in front-end or back-end web development opportunities to enhance my skills and knowledge further.

 I'm recognized for fast thinking in solving problems and my ability to work well in a team.
 Feel free to explore my repositories, I'm always open to contact!